Camp David. Christian

 likely be in September 1994.
 (I must have missed it - Editor.)

-and the end of the world on 21 October 2011.
+followed by the end of the world on 21 October 2011.
 For more information see

 Cultwatch's article on Harold